MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/attributebinding-data-type-assl.md

 ## Remarks
  For additional information about the **Binding** data type, including tables of Analysis Services Scripting Language (ASSL) objects derived from the **Binding** data type, see [Binding Data Type &#40;ASSL&#41;](binding-data-type-assl.md).

- For an overview of data bindings in ASSL, see [Data Sources and Bindings &#40;SSAS Multidimensional&#41;](../../../analysis-services/multidimensional-models/data-sources-and-bindings-ssas-multidimensional.md).

  The corresponding element in the Analysis Management Objects (AMO) object model is <xref:Microsoft.AnalysisServices.AttributeBinding>.